RealOrko/concourse-fetch/README.md

 ### S3 versioning

-This repository uses the same file names to publish artifacts, so you should enable s3 bucket versioning, to support consuming these artifacts via the [s3-resource](https://github.com/concourse/s3-resource).
+This repository uses the same file names to publish artifacts, so you should enable s3 bucket versioning, to support consuming these artifacts using the `versioned_file` property via the [s3-resource](https://github.com/concourse/s3-resource).

 Happy fetching folks! :)